yinwenpeng/Online-FLORS/README.md

     java -jar predict_online_1.jar -mode predict -predictFile labeled_to_be_predict.txt -labeled 1 -update 1 -pre prefix_ -out output.txt

 Here, "-labeled 1" means we predict a file which already has gold tags.
-So, just set "-labeled 0" if you want to predict a general file with format "**Unlabeled big data**" below. "-pre prefix" used to load the model, i.e., the ``**Output of training**''.
+So, just set "-labeled 0" if you want to predict a general file with format "**Unlabeled big data**" below. "-pre prefix_" used to load the model, i.e., the ``**Output of training**''.

 ####How to use the released pretrained model: